Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Related Work

 \paragraph{Asynchronous Concurrency Control and Replication} Ocean Vista (OV) enables multi-leader geo-replication through a unified visibility control protocol~\cite{fanOceanVistaGossipbased2019}.
 It decouples replication from commitment with a two-phase approach: an initial S-phase uses lightweight consensus to replicate transaction "functors" (logic and inputs) across a quorum, similar to deterministic databases' transaction input replication.
 Final execution and visibility (akin to actually committing the transactions so clients can see the result) decisions occur in an asynchronous E-phase, where nodes independently apply transactions only after a global gossip protocol establishes a stability watermark, ensuring all prior transactions are replicated.
 The order of transactions is determined by timestamps synchronized across replicas using NTP, so OV optimizes for visibility latency but is sensitive to clock skew; it still requires consensus to ensure that transactions are replicated properly.

 Epidemic algorithms~\cite{holliday2003epidemic} use only asynchronous gossip protocols to propagate updates and maintain consistency without a centralized coordinator to maximize availability.
 They rely on causal ordering and local stability verifications to ensure serializability.
 However, this approach may experience unpredictable convergence times due to the probabilistic nature of message dissemination.
-Furthermore, ensuring strict consistency requires nodes to await updates from all peers to detect concurrent conflicts, where a single slow node or network failure can indefinitely stall progression.
+Furthermore, ensuring strict consistency requires nodes to await updates from all peers to detect concurrent conflicts, meaning a single slow node or network failure can indefinitely stall progression.

+Mako~\cite{shenMakoSpeculativeDistributed2025} uses a similar speculative execution model and asynchronous replication.
+It relies on primary-backup replication, but utilizes a deterministic replay model on the replicas to reach consistency rather than replicating the results.
+The 2PC is optimized by committing speculatively as long as the leader shards agree to commit.